ShahzadiAiman/phonebook-app/README.md

 # 📞 Phonebook App

-A simple Java console application that allows users to perform name-based and reverse phone number lookups from a local text file.
+This is a Java console application that allows users to search for contacts by name or phone number using data stored in a local text file.
+It demonstrates key programming concepts such as object-oriented design, file handling, and exception management.

 ## 🧠 Features